tamirgz/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+## Imputing missing values

+The imputation rule is :
-I will replace the number of steps where the steps is "NA" in an average value of steps for the related interval of the replaced row.
+Replacement of NAs with the average of number of steps for the relevant 5-minute interval.
 **dataImputed** is the variable name that will hold the same data holded in original table **data** but with imputed missing values

 ```r